-Paleo Bagels are perfect for a festive low-carb brunch.
-They’re fantastic toasted, then topped with smoked salmon and scrambled eggs, along with tomato or cucumber.
-If you can consume dairy, Paleo Bagels are wonderful with organic cultured cream cheese.
+Paleo Bagels are the perfect low-carb snack.
+For brunch, they’re fantastic toasted, then topped with smoked salmon and scrambled eggs, along with tomato or cucumber.
+If you’re not on a Dairy-Free Diet, Paleo Bagels are wonderful with organic cultured cream cheese.

 - Grease a donut mold with coconut oil and dust with coconut flour